Alaw-iy/Threat-Behavior-Simulation-Detection-Analysis/README.md

 ## 1. Project Overview
 This project documents a controlled, non-malicious behavior simulation conducted within an isolated Windows 11 enterprise laboratory.
 The primary objective is to demonstrate a Blue Team investigative mindset by capturing endpoint telemetry, mapping actions to the MITRE ATT&CK framework, and engineering actionable detection logic (Sigma, YARA, Splunk, KQL).

 > **⚠️ Operational Security Note:** This repository does not contain malicious payloads, anti-virus bypasses, or destructive code.
-All simulation steps utilize benign system utilities and mock administrative configurations to safely generate realistic telemetric noise for educational and defensive triage analysis.
+All simulation steps utilize benign system utilities and mock administrative configurations to safely generate realistic system activity for educational and defensive triage analysis.

 ---

 ## 2. Executive Summary

-The simulation replicates a classic post-exploitation lifestyle: initial process execution, staging a secondary configuration file to disk, establishing persistence mechanisms, and initiating outbound network beacons.
+This project documents a controlled Windows threat behavior simulation built to validate endpoint detection and analysis workflows.

+The lab generated telemetry through PowerShell execution, file creation, registry modification, and local network activity.

+Sysmon was used to collect Windows event data, which was then reviewed through Sigma detection logic, IOC documentation, and incident reporting.

+The objective was to demonstrate practical Blue Team skills in telemetry analysis, detection engineering, and incident documentation.

 ### Telemetry & Framework Mapping Matrix
 | Observed Behavior | MITRE ATT&CK Mapping | Log Source | Severity | Target Object / Context |